MicrosoftDocs/customer-insights/ci-docs/data/dv-odata.md

 - Most Customer Insights - Data tables are available in Dataverse.
 For more information, see [Tables in Dataverse](tables.md#customer-insights---data-tables-in-dataverse).

 - Dataverse offers extensive support for testing their APIs, for example via Insomnia.
-For more information see, [Use Insomnia with Dataverse Web API](/power-apps/developer/data-platform/webapi/insomnia).
+For more information, see [Use Insomnia with Dataverse Web API](/power-apps/developer/data-platform/webapi/insomnia).

 - For more information on Dataverse API service limits, see [Microsoft Dataverse API limits overview](/power-apps/maker/data-platform/api-limits-overview).